Environmental Policy and Strategic Plan

 - Achieving the targets set out in our Green Travel Plans (one for each campus);

-- Maintaining, and where possible, improving our environmental purchasing through our Corporate Social and Environmental Responsibility policy;
+- Maintaining, and where possible, improving our environmental purchasing through our Corporate Social and Environmental Responsibility policy for Procurement;

 - Ensuring that environmental sustainability is considered in research and teaching;

-- Enhancing the health of ecosystems and increasing the diversity of native species across the University estate;
+- Enhancing the health of ecosystems and maintaining, or increasing, the diversity and abundance of native species across the university;

-- Achieving the highest environmental standards possible for all new builds and major refurbishments;
+- Achieving the highest practical environmental standards for all new builds and significant refurbishments;

-- Working with our local communities and other partners to help them become more sustainable.
+- Working with our local communities and other partners to help the region become more sustainable.